runtimeverification/wasm-semantics/media/201906-presentation-wasm-on-blockchain.md

 ## Example execution

-We can run `kwasm klab-run` on our example program.
+### We can use KLab to explore execution of our example program.

 ```scheme
   (local.get 1)